Restituted Christ painting highlight of Old Master auctions

 Sotheby's June 6 sale of just over 100 works is expected to total from $5.2 million to $7.5 million.

 The Old Masters sales are smaller than the winter auctions, which this year took in a combined $120 million.
-Sotheby's upcoming Old Masters sale in London is led by "The Feilitzsch Altarpiece" by Lucas Cranach the Elder, which carries an estimate of up to six million pounds ($9.2 million), equal to the estimated total for its entire auction this week.
+Sotheby's upcoming Old Masters sale in London is led by "The Feilitzsch Altarpiece" by Lucas Cranach the Elder, which carries an estimate of up to six million pounds, equal to the estimated total for its entire auction this week.

-Similarly, Christie's Old Masters sale in London will feature John Constable's "The Lock," which is estimated at 20 million to 25 million pounds ($30 million to $40 million).
+Similarly, Christie's Old Masters sale in London will feature John Constable's "The Lock," which is estimated at 20 million to 25 million pounds.

 Sotheby's top lot in New York is a pair of works by Apollonio Domenichini depicting Venice's Piazzetta and Campo Santi Giovanni e Paolo, estimated to sell for $400,000 to $600,000.